secretstartups/handbook/content/handbook/finance/timekeeping/_index.md

 ---
-layout: handbook-page-toc
 title: "Timekeeping Policies & Processes"
 description: "Clarifying the GitLab Policies and Processes related to Timekeeping for U.S.-based Team Members."
 ---

-## On this page

-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 For GitLab's US-based team members, the Fair Labor Standards Act (FLSA) determines which U.S. employees are exempt from the Act (not covered by it) and which are non-exempt (covered by the Act).
 Whether your role is classified as exempt or non-exempt has no bearing on and does not define the value you bring to GitLab through the work that you do.

 ## Exempt Team Members

 Team members who are based in the United States and classified as exempt are paid on a salary basis.
 This means the team member receives a predetermined amount of compensation (base pay) each pay period.
 In general, a team member who is classified as an exempt employee will receive their salary for any week in which the team member performs work, regardless of the number of days or hours worked.
 There are exceptions to receiving full pay for days not worked under the following circumstances:

-* When a team member classified as exempt takes one or more full days off for personal reasons other than sickness or disability, the team member will not be paid salary for such day(s) of absence, but will be able to use GitLab's Flexible PTO policy to make up for the reduction in salary.
+- When a team member classified as exempt takes one or more full days off for personal reasons other than sickness or disability, the team member will not be paid salary for such day(s) of absence, but will be able to use GitLab's Flexible PTO policy to make up for the reduction in salary.
 Team members who are classified as exempt must record absences from work for reasons such as sick leave or vacation and must record the non work days in Time Off by Deel to ensure that their time off is properly tracked and that they are paid according to the type of time off they are using.

-* When a team member classified as exempt only works part of the week during their first and/or last week with GitLab, the team member will be paid only for the days actually worked.
+- When a team member classified as exempt only works part of the week during their first and/or last week with GitLab, the team member will be paid only for the days actually worked.

-* When a team member classified as exempt takes unpaid leave under the Family and Medical Leave Act or corresponding laws, the team member will be asked to substitute GitLab's Sick Time policy, applicable short-term disability benefits, and/or State-paid disability to pay for the absence.
+- When a team member classified as exempt takes unpaid leave under the Family and Medical Leave Act or corresponding laws, the team member will be asked to substitute GitLab's Sick Time policy, applicable short-term disability benefits, and/or State-paid disability to pay for the absence.

 The salary of a team member classified as exempt will not be reduced when the team member works part of a week and misses part of a week due to service as a juror, witness or in the military, though deductions may be made to offset amounts a team member receives as jury or witness fees, or for military pay.
 It is GitLab's policy to comply with the salary basis requirements of the [Fair Labor Standards Act (FLSA)](https://www.dol.gov/agencies/whd/flsa) and applicable state law.
 GitLab prohibits any deductions from pay that violate the FLSA or applicable state law.